“Long before there were maps, there were reference points.

 People make sense of the world through stories.

-When a brand consistently tells a coherent story about its purpose, it becomes easier for audiences to understand.
-It also helps when the brand talks about its customers or the change it wants to create.
-They can see where it fits in their lives.
-This is particularly important in crowded markets, where functional differences are small and easily replicated.
+When a brand consistently tells a story about its purpose, it becomes easier for audiences to understand.
+It also helps when the brand talks about the change it wants to create for its customers.
+Customers can see where it fits in their lives.
+This is important in crowded markets, where functional differences are small and easily replicated.
+The same problem appears through a different lens when brands approach personalisation.

 b.
 Personalisation is about relevance, not complexity

-When a brand understands its true audience, it can find what that they care about.
+When a brand understands its true audience, it knows what that they care about.
 It can also decide the role the brand plays in their world.
 As a result, messaging becomes more specific.
 Language becomes more human.

 A Narrative North Star helps brands avoid surface-level personalisation that changes names but not meaning.
 Instead of asking ‘How do we personalise this message?’, the question becomes ‘How does this message serve our audience within the story we’re telling?’